London Inner Ring Road: Kennington Lane

 Kennington Lane is an A-road (classified A3204) running between the Elephant & Castle to the east and Vauxhall to the west.

 Starting at the Elephant, Kennington Lane splits off from the A3 by means of a Y-junction, where Newington Butts becomes Kennington Park Road.
 Heading in a southwesterly direction, the road then crosses the A23 Kennington Road, before reaching the Vauxhall one-way system, where the A3036 Albert Embankment and Wandsworth Road, A202 Vauxhall Bridge, Durham Street and Harleyford Road, A203 South Lambeth Road, and A3205 Nine Elms Lane all converge.

 Vauxhall Bridge Road

 Vauxhall Bridge Road runs south-east to north-west from Vauxhall Cross, over the River Thames to Victoria station.
 At the southernmost point the road runs past the headquarters of MI6.
 The section immediately after Vauxhall Bridge north of the Thames is called Bessborough Gardens and is home to the Embassy of Lithuania.
 Further along is the Embassy of Mauritania.

 Victoria one-way system

-Victoria one-way system lays in front of Victoria Station.
-Clockwise, it includes Lower Grosvenor Place, Bressenden Place, and west end of Victoria Street.
+The Victoria one-way system lies in front of Victoria station.
+Clockwise, it includes Lower Grosvenor Place, Bressenden Place, and the west end of Victoria Street.